 During your child’s time at Liphook C of E Junior School, if we feel that your child may need additional support, we will talk to you and explain what will happen next and give you the opportunity to find out about all about the strategies and programmes we use.

 The SEND policy details the principles and procedures we follow but you are most welcome to contact the school for more detailed information.

 We welcome all children and look forward to working closely with parents in order to achieve the best outcomes for every child.
-We aim to keep you well informed and have an ‘open door’ policy which means that if you have any concerns or worries you can pop in or phone to make an appointment via the school office.
+We aim to keep you well informed and if you have any concerns or worries you can pop in or phone to make an appointment.

 Special Educational Needs and Disability Code of Practice: 0 to 25 years